scalacenter/scala-3-migration-guide/docs/compatibility.md

 When you depend on a macro definition, the compiler loads the class file that contains it and then calls your macro method to produce the bytecode of your program, that will be executed at runtime.

 The Scala 2 macro mechanisms, which were so far available under the `-experimental` flag, are closely tied to the Scala 2 compiler internals.
-Therefore it is impossible to execute them in the Dotty compiler.
+Therefore it is impossible to execute them in the Scala 3 compiler.

 In contrast, the Scala 3 macros are based on the TASTy format which is designed for stability and compiler independence.
 We will most certainly have compatibility for the future Scala versions.